How Auto Tariffs Are Driving Up Car Insurance Costs in 2026

 The 25% Tariff on Auto Parts: What It Is and Why It Matters

 In March 2025, the Trump administration imposed a 25% tariff on imported automobiles and auto parts under Section 232 of the Trade Expansion Act of 1962.
-Tariffs on completed vehicles took effect on April 3, 2025, while tariffs on auto parts became fully active on May 3, 2025.
-As of March 2026, these tariffs remain firmly in place — and their financial ripple effects are now reaching drivers across the country in the form of higher repair bills and steeper insurance premiums.
+Tariffs on completed vehicles took effect on April 3, 2025, while tariffs on auto parts became fully active on May 3, 2025 (with amendments on June 16, 2025).
+As of April 2026, these tariffs remain firmly in place — and their financial ripple effects are now reaching drivers across the country in the form of higher repair bills and steeper insurance premiums.

 Tariffs Are Still Active in 2026

 The 25% Section 232 tariffs on auto parts have been in effect since May 3, 2025.
-A global 10% tariff rolled out in early 2026, but automobiles and auto parts were exempted from that round — meaning the original 25% duty remains the primary driver of elevated parts costs.
+A global 10% tariff introduced in early 2026 explicitly exempted automobiles and auto parts — meaning the original Section 232 duties remain the primary driver of elevated parts costs for most imported components.
+Section 232 duties also do not stack with steel/aluminum tariffs or IEEPA tariffs on Canada/Mexico, but importers must verify eligibility with CBP.

 Trusted by Thousands